NCalleja/Travelling-Salesmen-Problem/README.md

 - 9.)
 Simulated Annealing																		(DONE)
 	- a.)
 Create a new Class for Method Tools to help
 - 10.)
 Genetic Algorithm																		(DONE)
 - 11.)
-Finish Class Assignment Handin:
+Finish Class Assignment Handin: (DONE)
 	- a.)
 Update what you learned
 	- b.)
 Find a way to include a graph of the tours
 	- c.)
 Add Tables to compare the new Algorithms

+GRADE RECIEVED: 100%!